CodepediaOrg/codepediaorg.github.io/_posts/2016-08-26-migrate-rest-api-from-jboss-eap6-to-eap7.md

 author: ama
 permalink: /ama/how-to-migrate-a-java-ee-rest-api-from-jboss-eap6-to-jboss-eap7
 published: true
-categories: [java ee]
+categories: [article]
-tags: [jboss, wildfly, rest, resteasy, java ee, keycloak, cors]
+tags: [jboss, wildfly, rest, resteasy, javaee, keycloak, cors]
 ---

 In this post I will briefly describe the steps and issues encountered when migrating a Java EE REST API from JBoss EAP 6 to JBoss EAP 7 - this implies migrating from a Java EE 6/JAX RS 1.0 implementation to a Java EE 7/JAX RS.2.0 implementation.
 The trigger was the announcement from Red Hat regarding the general availability of their JBoss Enterprise Application Platform 7 (JBoss EAP) [^1].
 JBoss EAP 7 is based on Wildfly 10[^2], so the code snippets showed along the post should work on Wildfly 10 too.